k-med/UtterOn/content/languages/czech/groups/the-navigator.md

 group_id: navigator
 group_title: The Navigator
 description: |
-  Tools to move around!
+  Navigate cities with confidence: directions, transport, and locations.
   Where is the station?
 Where is the hotel?
 Does this go to [Place]?
 Please take me here.
 Ticket to [Place], please.
 level: A1
 sentences:
   - id: cz_nav001